xavibenjamin/theboldreport.net/_posts/2013-10-18-fitbit-tracker-becoming-more-like-a-smartwatch.md

 >
 >Park also emphasized that Fitbit is vertically focused on the health and fitness space, so it’s not worried about smartwatches that are rumored to be coming from Apple and Google.

 That's very smart of Fitbit, because they have no chance in competing with Google or Apple, if these rumors are true.
 For some, a "smartwatch"[^1] will be overkill for tracking their health and fitness.
-However, if their products serve the niche market well, the have the opportunity to continue being very successful in the space.
+However, if their products serve the niche market well, they have the opportunity to continue being very successful in the space.

 [^1]: Is that really the term we've settled on?